mattermost/mattermost-load-test-ng/docs/external_auth_providers.md

 - If you want to use a custom realm file, you can upload it to the Keycloak server by setting the `KeycloakRealmFilePath` configuration option to the path of the file.

 - If this option is left empty, the load-test tool will use a default realm file with the following usable credentials:
-  - To log in in mattermost: `keycloak-user-01` as username and password.
+  - To log in in mattermost: `keycloak-user-01`/`keycloak-user-01`.
   - To log in into the Keycloak admin interface: `mmadmin`/`mmpass`.

 ## Importing a database dump

 The `KeycloakDBDumpURI` configuration option allows you to import a database dump into the Keycloak server.
 This is useful when you want to use a database dump from a previous Keycloak server deployment.

+It should be a `.tgz` compressed file containing the database dump as a `.sql` file.
+The SQL file should be a full dump of the Keycloak database since no initialiaztion will be done when this parameter is set.

 This option allows the use of an URI (can be `http://`, `https://`, or `file://`) to a database dump file.
-The dump file should be a `.tgz` archive with the `.db` files inside.
-This file will be uploaded and extracted directly into the Keycloak `$KEYCLOAK_PATH/data/h2` folder.

 ## Generating users

 > **WARNING**: Generating users is usually really slow, if you plan to use more than a couple hundred users you should consider using a custom realm file.

 The `GenerateUsersCount` configuration option allows you to generate a number of users in the Keycloak server.
-This is useful when you want to test the load-test tool with a large number of users.
+This is useful when you want to test the load-test tool with a small number of users.

 This option will override the `UsersConfiguration.UserFilePath` option with the path to a file containing the generated users.

 ## Development mode

 The `DevelopmentMode` configuration option allows you to deploy the Keycloak server in development mode.
-This changes the command used to start the server from `start` (production) to `start-dev` (development) and disables the usage of an external database.
+This changes the command used to start the server from `start` (production) to `start-dev` (development) so Keycloak [disables several features](https://www.keycloak.org/server/configuration#_starting_keycloak_in_development_mode) to ease up the environment creation process.

-This is useful when you want to test the load-test tool with a small number of users and don't want to deploy a database.